robusta-dev/robusta/docs/tutorials/alert-custom-prometheus.rst

 ..
 TODO example image

-Enhancing the Alert with Robusta
+Enriching the Alert
 ------------------------------------

 In the next tutorial, we enhance this Prometheus alert with Robusta.
 Keep reading to learn more:

-* :ref:`Custom Prometheus Enhancements`
+* :ref:`Enrich Custom Prometheus Alerts`